 - stopping an auto without giving an appropriate hand signal.

-- slamming on a motor vehicle’s breaks with inoperable break lights.
+- slamming on a motor vehicle’s brakes with inoperable brake lights.

 - quickly halting a pick-up truck near crosswalks or stop signs without any type of corresponding arm signal.

-The driver of any vehicle can challenge a charge user this law with a legal defense.
+The driver of any vehicle can fight a charge under this law by asserting a legal defense.
 A few effective defenses include the driver showing that:

 - there was no chance to give a signal,